 Special thanks and appreciation to the California Coastal Conservancy for their financial support.
-Ag + Open Space would also like to thank the Saddle Mountain Open Space Preserve Volunteer Patrol members who have vigilantly monitored the Preserve since its acquisition in 2006 and provided countless hours towards the conservation and enhancement of the Preserve.
+Ag + Open Space would also like to thank the Saddle Mountain Open Space Preserve Volunteer Patrol members who have vigilantly monitored the Preserve since its acquisition in 2006 and provided countless hours towards its conservation and enhancement, and the Friends of the Mark West Watershed for their ongoing support for the protection of Saddle Mountain.
 This report was prepared by: